fabiomcosta/mvjs/README.md

 ## Features

-* Your codebase can be using all of the new JavaScript features and even [Flow](https://flow.org/)
+* Updates files using all of the new JavaScript features and even [Flow](https://flow.org/)
-* Same api and simplicity of the as `mv` command
+* Same api and simplicity of the `mv` command

 ## Install